Bar Harbor to Boston

 We will be coordinating a group travel option from Boston to Bar Harbor the day before the ride on Wednesday, September 7, 2016.
 You’ll have options for a bus transfer, bike and luggage transport, lunch along the way, and lodging in Bar Harbor.
 These will be an additional cost and will be a great way to make your travel to the Ride Start in Bar Harbor simple and carefree.
 Our goal is to make travel to Maine from East Coast cities like Washington DC, New York City, and Boston as easy as possible.

-The Pre-Ride Shuttles leave from South Boston at 9 am and 2 pm on Wednesday, September 7.
+The Pre-Ride Shuttles leave from South Boston at 9 am Wednesday, September 7.
 If you choose the 9 am shuttle, you'll need to arrive in Boston on Tuesday, September 6 and stay the night in town.
-If you choose the 2 pm shuttle, you can arrive in Boston that morning and still have time to meet up with the shuttle.
-Taking the early shuttle will give you an opportunity to ride the loop road in Acadia National Park or to explore the beautiful town of Bar Harbor.
+Taking the shuttle will give you an opportunity to ride the loop road in Acadia National Park or to explore the beautiful town of Bar Harbor.

-Detailed information on the pre ride shuttle, getting to Bar Harbor on your own, and transportation to Boston will be made available in the Travel Planner.
+Detailed information on the pre ride shuttle, getting to Bar Harbor on your own, and transportation to Boston is available in the Travel Planner.

 Transporting Your Bike